Home > Coffee Drinks > Americano vs Flat White: What’s the difference?

 The origins of the flat white are unclear, with competing claims to inventing the drink made by baristas in Australia, New Zealand, and the UK.

 The flat white is similar to a latte.
-However, it uses less steamed milk than a latte and is not topped with a layer of foam.
+However, it uses less steamed milk than a latte and is not topped with a thick layer of foam.
+Instead, the flat white uses microfoam, which is milk that has been steamed to create tiny, velvety bubbles rather than the stiff froth you see sitting on top of a cappuccino.

 How is a flat white made?